Roosevelt Campobello International Park

 Roosevelt Campobello International Park preserves the house and surrounding landscape of the summer retreat of Franklin D. Roosevelt, Eleanor Roosevelt and their family.
 It is located on the southern tip of Campobello Island in the Canadian province of New Brunswick, and is connected to the mainland by the Franklin Delano Roosevelt Memorial Bridge, at Lubec, Maine in the United States.

+The site lies entirely outside of the United States unlike Saint Croix Island which has an interpretive facility on the Canadian side in Bayside, New Brunswick.

 The cottage, built in the Shingle Style and completed in 1897, was designed by Willard T. Sears.
-It was given as a wedding present to Franklin and Eleanor in 1908, from Franklin's mother Sara Roosevelt.
-Here in August 1921, 39-year-old Roosevelt, who would go on to become the 32nd President of the United States, was stricken by a severe paralytic illness, believed to be polio at the time, leaving him permanently paralyzed from the waist down.
+It was given as a wedding present to Franklin and Eleanor in 1908, by Franklin's mother Sara Roosevelt.
+In August 1921, 39-year-old Roosevelt, who would go on to become the 32nd President of the United States, was stricken by a severe paralytic illness, believed to be polio at the time, leaving him permanently paralyzed from the waist down.
 FDR was no longer able to stay at the "beloved island", but he sailed there in 1933 and visited briefly in 1936 and 1939.
 Eleanor Roosevelt loved the cool summer weather and visited many times with her children and friends.
 Armand Hammer acquired the cottage in 1952.
 After Eleanor's death in 1962, Hammer deeded the property to the governments of the U.S. and Canada.
 In 1964, they created the 2800 acre International Park.

 Description

-Roosevelt Campobello International Park has a visitor centre with a gift shop and a small bilingual display on the open Canada–United States border.
+In addition to the 19th century vacation cottage, related outbuildings, gardens, and hiking trails, Roosevelt Campobello International Park has a visitor centre with a gift shop and a small bilingual display on the open Canada–United States border.